 Who We Are

-Trek Medics International is a 501c3-registered nongovernmental organization (NGO) dedicated to improving emergency medical systems in communities without reliable access to emergency care through innovative mobile phone technologies.
+Trek Medics International is a 501c3-registered nongovernmental organization (NGO) dedicated to improving emergency medical systems in communities across the globe without reliable access to emergency care through innovative mobile phone technologies.
 We make our services available to all communities, regardless of race, religion or creed.

 How We Started